Epoxide

 In organic chemistry, an epoxide is a cyclic ether, where the ether forms a three-atom ring: two atoms of carbon and one atom of oxygen.
 This triangular structure has substantial ring strain, making epoxides highly reactive, more so than other ethers.
 They are produced on a large scale for many applications.
 In general, low molecular weight epoxides are colourless and nonpolar, and often volatile.

 Nomenclature

 A compound containing the epoxide functional group can be called an epoxy, epoxide, oxirane, and ethoxyline.
 Simple epoxides are often referred to as oxides.
 Thus, the epoxide of ethylene (C2H4) is ethylene oxide (C2H4O).
 Many compounds have trivial names; for instance, ethylene oxide is called "oxirane".
 Some names emphasize the presence of the epoxide functional group, as in the compound 1,2-epoxyheptane, which can also be called 1,2-heptene oxide.

-A polymer formed from epoxide precursors is called an epoxy, but such materials do not contain epoxide groups (or contain only a few residual epoxy groups that remain unreacted in the formation of the resin).
+A polymer formed from epoxide precursors is called an epoxy.
+However, few if any of the epoxy groups in the resin survive the curing process.